gimelbrantlab/magic/README.md

 ## MaGIC installation

 Installing MaGIC should just be a matter of a few commands.
-Required R package and [bwtool](https://github.com/CRG-Barcelona/bwtool/wiki) are installed automatically.
+Required R packages and [bwtool](https://github.com/CRG-Barcelona/bwtool/wiki) are installed automatically.

 To install MaGIC system-wide (i.e. with root/sudo access):
 ```